interledger/rafiki/packages/documentation/src/content/docs/telemetry/privacy.md

 ## Currency Conversion

 Another factor that obscures sensitive data is currency conversion.
-In cross-currency transactions, we use exchange rates that are not traced back.
-The rates are provided by the integrating [ASE](/reference/glossary#account-servicing-entity) at runtime and are not persisted.
-If the needed rates are not provided, external API's for exchange rates are used.
+In cross-currency transactions, exchange rates are provided by [ASE](/reference/glossary#account-servicing-entity) internally.
+As such, they cannot be correlated to an individual transaction.
+If the necessary rates are not provided or not available from the ASE, an external API for exchange rates is used.
 The obtained exchange rates are overwritten frequently in this case, with no versioning or history access.
 This introduces an additional layer of noise and further protects the privacy of the transactions.

 ## References